-Tennis great Martina Navratilova has faced a barrage of criticism for her recent claim that trans women athletes are ‘cheats’.
+Martina Navratilova has faced a barrage of criticism for her claim that trans athletes are ‘cheats’.

-Navratilova made the controversial comments in an article for the the Sunday Times, arguing that trans women who were assigned male at birth, have an unfair physical advantage over women who were assigned female at birth.
+She argues trans women assigned male at birth, have an unfair physical advantage over women assigned female at birth.

-But Navratilova’s argument rings a little hollow, considering that she was able to beat the first professional trans tennis player, Renee Richards, more than four decades ago.
+However, Navratilova’s argument falls down, considering she beat the first professional trans tennis player, Renee Richards.

-Richards had transitioned in 1975 and was outed in 1976 after she won a tennis tournament in California.
+Richards transitioned in 1975, however in 1976 the media outed her after she won a tennis tournament in California.

-She would go on to become Navratilova’s coach.
+She subsequently went on to become Navratilova’s coach.

-The controversy around trans tennis players goes back to a famous incident in 1976, when Australian champion Margaret Court refused a $1 million offer to play against Renee Richards.
+The controversy around trans tennis players goes back to a famous incident in 1976.

 In a statement, Court’s lawyer said of the proposed match: